-- 16. For in-scope monographs, book chapters and edited collections: - a. the final Version of Record or the Author's Accepted Manuscript must be free to view and download via an online publication platform, publishers' website, or institutional or subject repository within a maximum of 12 months of publication - b. the open access version has a Creative Commons Attribution (CC BY) Licence or other licence permitted by UKRI (see 'licensing requirements') and allows the reader to search for and reuse content, subject to proper attribution - c. the open access version should include, where possible, any images, illustrations, tables and other supporting content (see 'licensing requirements') - d. where an Author's Accepted Manuscript is deposited, it should be clear that this is not the final published version. - 17.
+- 17. For in-scope monographs, book chapters and edited collections: - a. the final Version of Record or the Author's Accepted Manuscript must be free to view and download via an online publication platform, publishers' website, or institutional or subject repository within a maximum of 12 months of publication - b. the open access version has a Creative Commons Attribution (CC BY) Licence or other licence permitted by UKRI (see 'licensing requirements') and allows the reader to search for and reuse content, subject to proper attribution - c. the open access version should include, where possible, any images, illustrations, tables and other supporting content (see 'licensing requirements') - d. where an Author's Accepted Manuscript is deposited, it should be clear that this is not the final published version. - 18.
 UKRI recognises there may be rare instances where meeting open access requirements for long-form publications may not be possible.
 Therefore, the following exemptions may apply: - a. where the only appropriate publisher, after liaison and consideration, is unable to offer an open access option that complies with UKRI's policy.
-Further guidance will be provided in due course, as outlined on our website at Shaping Our Open Access Policy. - b. where a monograph, book chapter or edited collection is the outcome of a UKRI Training Grant.
-Where possible, UKRI expects Research Organisations to support researchers to make such outputs open access; however, it recognises that publication may occur sometime beyond the lifetime of a training grant. - 18.
-UKRI encourages the adoption of metadata standards and persistent identifiers for longform research outputs, but they are not currently a requirement of this policy.
+Guidance on using this exemption is provided at Annex 3. - b. where a monograph, book chapter or edited collection is the outcome of a UKRI Training Grant.
+Where possible, UKRI expects Research Organisations to support researchers to make such outputs open access; however, it recognises that publication may occur sometime beyond the lifetime of a training grant.